What if I do not sign documents the provider gives me?

 The provider can bill you if both of these are true:

 They told me Medicaid would not cover the service.
-I chose to receive the service anyway.
+I chose to get the service anyway.
 Can they bill me?

 Yes, if you agreed to pay the provider after it did all these:

-Signed a written agreement with you.
+- Signed a written agreement with you.
 (The provider generally should use this agency form.
 You can also see it at https://www.hca.wa.gov/assets/billers-and-providers/13_879.pdf.)

-Did everything Medicaid/your MCO required of it to authorize services, if coverage/authorization was available.
+- Did everything Medicaid or your MCO required of it to authorize services, if coverage or authorization was available.

-*A provider who did not complete the right paperwork at the right times cannot bill you if Medicaid/your MCO will not pay the provider.
+*A provider who did not complete the right paperwork at the right times cannot bill you if Medicaid or your MCO will not pay the provider.

 A medical provider can bill a “third party” who is legally responsible for paying any of the cost of your health care.
 This can be

-A person/entity that has caused you mental/physical harm.
+- A person or entity that has caused you mental and/or physical harm.

 *You must “assign” (give) the State any right you have to payment from a liable third party for medical expenses, assistance, or residential care.

-Medicaid will pay for those services only if you received them in British Columbia and your situation meets other requirements.
+Medicaid will pay for those services only if you got them in British Columbia and your situation meets other requirements.
 For example, one of these must be true: